-Assets included in the Balance Sheet at current value are re-valued sufficiently regularly to ensure that their carrying amount is not materially different from their current value at the yearend but, as a minimum, at least once every five years.
+Assets included in the Balance Sheet at current value are re-valued sufficiently regularly to ensure that their carrying amount is not materially different from their current value at the year-end but, as a minimum, at least once every five years.
+Assets not subject to formal valuation during the year of account are adjusted to current value at the year-end using indices provided by the Council's retained valuer.